 Nike Women’s Pro Core II Compression Shorts

-These shorts have a 2.5” inseam, ideal for those looking for a shorter length.
+These shorts have a 2.5” inseam, ideal for those looking for a shorter (as in way shorter) length.
 They are made with Nike’s patented Dri-Fit fabric, developed to ensure moisture is kept away from the body.
 The stretch waist and flatlock seams provide a great range of motion.
 These shorts are light-weight, making them an excellent choice as a base layer.
+If you are potentially modest, though, the short inseam might prove to be a bit too short.
 Nike’s shorts offer support and comfort.
 They are available in the following colors: black, carbon heather, red, sunburst, lake blue, pink, green, blue glow, and white.
-The average price for these shorts is $31.
+These shorts won’t break the bank.
+Find here.

 Safe-T-Gard Women’s Compression Shorts